Carbon Fiber, Magnesium, Aluminum Alloy, Titanium, and Zinc: Properties, Manufacturing Processes, and Applications

 • Alloying elements such as copper, zinc, magnesium, silicon, and manganese are added to aluminum to form different alloy compositions.

-• The alloy is then cast into ingots or billets and further processed through forming techniques such as extrusion, forging, or rolling to shape it into desired profiles, sheets, or plates.
+• The alloy is then cast into ingots or billets and further processed through forming techniques such as die casting, extrusion, forging, or rolling to shape it into desired profiles, sheets, or plates.

 • Heat treatment processes may be applied to improve the alloy’s mechanical properties, followed by surface treatments such as anodizing or coating to enhance corrosion resistance and surface finish.